 Uber rebuilt its web app in many parts of the world to compete with native apps.
 Their PWA lightweight is just 50kB, so it loads quickly even on slow connections.

 Yummly offers personalized recipes, shopping lists, and one-hour grocery delivery based on your taste, nutrition needs, and skill level.
 The app is also available on web browsers as a PWA in addition to its native Android & iOS apps.

 Advantages of PWA

-PWA optimization standard requires the highest speed of the website loading even with the weak internet connection.
-This means that images and content are optimized in such a way that a user gets the page loaded in just a few seconds.
+The PWA optimization standard requires the highest website loading speed, even with a weak internet connection.
+So images and content are optimized, and the user gets the page loaded in just a few seconds.

-PWA has an option to set up additional cachin, so users do not see empty screen instead of pages they’ve visited before.
-It definitely doesn’t mean a user will never need the internet, especially if the content is dynamic.
-It only means the user will get some content before the server updates and will not see unpleasant errors as it often occurs in mobile apps.
+PWA has an option to set up additional caching so users do not see empty screens instead of pages they’ve visited before.
+It doesn’t mean a user will never need the internet, especially if the content is dynamic.
+It only means the user will get some content before the server updates and will not see unpleasant errors as often occurs in mobile apps.

-Since PWA is a web-application, any changes in code appear on the user’s device right away.
-There is no need for updates from AppStore as in case with mobile applications.
+Since PWA is a web application, any code changes appear immediately on the user’s device.
+There is no need for updates from AppStore, as with mobile applications.

-4. Simplified support for Android and iOS versions.
+5. Simplified support for Android and iOS versions

 The first reason is that PWA has one common code base for Android and iOS.
-It means twice less development, twice less testing and no wars with App Stores to persuade them that you do not violate any of their rules.
+It means twice less development, twice less testing, and no wars with App Stores to persuade them that you do not violate their rules.

 8. The cost of PWA development is relatively lower than the cost of native app development